 Tips for Expats: How to improve your Spanish quickly

+Expats that come to Spain always struggle a little when it comes to doing normal everyday tasks because English is not an official language in Spain and usually people speak Spanish or another official language of the autonomous region.
+Therefore, learning Spanish is a requirement to live a carefree life in Spain.
+Here in this guide, we will introduce some of the usual ways expats learn Spanish.
 First, we want you to figure out your goals and needs.
 Do you want to learn Spanish for studies or work?
-Or you are just learning it for survival?
-In addition, you should not limit the ways of learning.
+Or are you just wanting to learn it for survival?
+You should be open to different ways of learning.
 You can create an immersive learning experience for yourself because you are in the best place to learn!
-Below are some of the ideas that worked, and we also encourage you to try and practice.
+Below are some of the ideas that worked, we encourage you to try them out and see what works best for you.
+Remember practice makes perfect!

 This is the most popular way among students.
 Many students get their first Spanish student visa by applying for a language course in a language academy.
 Except for offline courses, you can also find online courses available.